JSONScript/jsonscript-express/README.md

 - _routerExecutor_: the name of the executor (the value of "$exec" keyword in the instruction) used to access Express router, `"router"` is used by default.
 - _basePath_: the path used as a prefix to paths in the script $exec instruction arguments.
+- _processResponse_: possible values:
+  - `"body"` - return only response body if status code is < 300, throw an exception otherwise.
+  - function - custom function to process the response object, can throw an exception or return the object to be used as the result.
 - _jsonscript_: options passed to JSONScript interpreter [jsonscript-js](https://github.com/JSONScript/jsonscript-js).
 - _Promise_: an optional Promise class, the native Promise is used by default.